FredCox3/public-jss/README.md

 Please feel free to submit ideas for improvments and bugs!

 ### jss_NetworkSegments.py
+Need to add a large range of network segments to your JSS Casper Server? jss_NetworkSegments.py allows you to create a spreadsheet (csv) of required information and upload it to your JSS using the JAMF JSS API.

-Notes: Written for Python 3.4
+Notes: Written for Python 3.4, requires requests module. (pip install requests)

 Step 1: Create a CSV File with the following columns: starting_address	ending_address	building	id	distribution_point	url	name	override_buildings	override_departments